theserverlessway/aws-baseline/README.md

 The Makefile in the root of the repository has a `security-audit` task that will run a full audit on all of your accounts.
 It uses [Prowler](https://github.com/toniblyx/prowler) and [ScoutSuite](https://github.com/nccgroup/ScoutSuite) to audit the accounts.
 Make sure those tools are installed on your system.

 When you run the audit make sure that your current credentials are MFA signed, so use `awsinfo assume token -md 8` and export the given variables before calling the command.
+This limits the time credentials are valid to 1 limit because of chain assuming (assume token then assume role), so in case an audit of your account takes longer and you need MFA you can use the `-m` and `-d` options. `-m` will ask for an MFA token when assuming a role which allows the limit to be increased with the `-d` option.
+Make sure you don't use credentials obtained through `awsinfo assume token` when using the `-d` option though, as it would be a chain assume and limit the max duration to 1 hour.

 If you only want to run the audit against a specific account, you can run the script directly with `./scripts/security-audit ACCOUNT_ID`.

 By default the `AssumableSecurityAuditRole` is assumed and used.
 If you want to use a different role, set it with the `-r` parameter.
 If you want to run the audits in parallel use the `-p` option.
-[Gnu Parallel](https://www.gnu.org/software/parallel/) needs to be installed on your system in that case.
+[Xargs] needs to be installed on your system in that case.
 For the Prowler reports you also need [`ansi2html`](https://pypi.org/project/ansi2html/) and `sed` installed on your System.
+For assuming the roles [`awsinfo`](https://theserverlessway.com/tools/awsinfo/) is used, make sure to install it.

 The reports are stored in the reports folder, with separate folders for each audit tool.